-Judy scored a PBS documentary Frederick Law Olmsted: Designing America. that will air on PBS June 20, 2014 at 9:00 p.m.
-Premieres in Northampton, MA; Boston, MA; and Buffalo, NY are taking place in April.
+Judy scored PBS documentary Frederick Law Olmsted: Designing America which airs on PBS June 20, 2014 at 9:00 p.m.
+(Check local listings.)
+Premieres in Northampton, MA; Boston, MA; Syracuse, NY; and Buffalo, NY took place in April.

 Judy has been included in Fiddler Magazine's Fiddlers 20 CD/book set celebrating 20 years of Fiddler Magazine.